Jacky96Cheung/COMS4761_Project/README.md

 csv file generated from the Python pipeline that contains all of the data from the Allen Brain Atlas and PhosphoTrap data mapped to each other

+>>> metadata.txt
+Contains a file of the names of all the RNA seq folders containing the RNAseq data to be aligned.

+>>> plot_script.R
+plot_script.R makes differential expression plots from the sleuth object generated in the above code.

 >>> sleuth_script.R
 sleuth_script.R is an implementation of the sleuth pipeline that generates sleuth objects

+>>> structure_union_NST.csv
+A csv file of all the data from the Allen Brain Atlas unionized from the NST region.